vrabe/grav-theme-yocto/README.md

 The [admin plugin](https://github.com/getgrav/grav-plugin-admin) provides an easy-to-use web-based user interface to install this theme.

-Before installing this theme, you must follow the steps to allow installing packages outside the official GPM (Grav Package Manager).
+Before installing this theme, you must follow the steps to allow installing packages without the official GPM (Grav Package Manager).

 #### With Admin Panel
 * Navigate to **Configuration** page from the sidebar.